 Cast plaster, steel, inkjet on Asuka, photopolymer and relief, audio

-By examining the Severn Estuary and Bahía Adair side-by-side, the finished installation aims to instill a sense of reverence as well as a feeling of communal care through articulating the shared characteristics and striking distinctions of each site.
-Located in the Upper Gulf of California, Bahía Adair has the third-largest tidal range in North America, and is a sparsely populated wetland complex fringed with salt pans, freshwater springs, and multiple esteros (hypersaline inverse estuaries that occur in dry climates where evaporation exceeds inflow of freshwater).
+By examining these two landscapes side-by-side, Owain Jones (my UK collaborator) and I aim to instill a sense of reverence as well as a feeling of communal care through articulating the shared characteristics and striking distinctions of each site.
+Located in the Upper Gulf of California, Bahía Adair has the third-largest tidal range in North America (Flessa, Fürsich 1991) and is a sparsely populated wetland complex fringed with salt pans, freshwater springs, and multiple esteros (hypersaline inverse estuaries that occur in dry climates where evaporation exceeds inflow of freshwater).
 The Severn Estuary, fed by the Severn River, has the second largest tidal range in the world, and a rich maritime culture that has been cultivated for centuries.
-Just as the tide creates an interchange between water and land, and salt and fresh water—there is also an intercultural mixing and exchange that can occur—resulting in fertile ground for greater awareness, conservation, and stewardship of these important environments.
+We hope that by comparing these two landscapes, the project can create an intriguing contrast and unique framework for bringing about awareness of climate impacts on estuaries world-wide, which look to be quite severe (Nienhuis et al, 2023).

 It would be an impoverished sensibility if one did not feel, when on intertidal land at low tide, the strangeness of the same space at high tide.
 This is part of the wonder of estuaries and part of their vulnerability.
 And all this is overlain now by a darker future specter of climate change, sea level rise and storm surge induced erosion.
 Just as the mudflats become a palimpsest after the tide’s daily erasing of the cursive travel of snails and other scripted impressions, so too, do many man-made pursuits; the overwriting for development obliterates rich ecological stories and effaces local narratives.